David Howarth

 David Ross Howarth (born 10 November 1958) is a British academic and politician who was the Liberal Democrat Member of Parliament for Cambridge from 2005 to 2010.
 He served as an Electoral Commissioner between 2010 and 2018.
 He is Professor of Law and Public Policy at the University of Cambridge.

 He is the author of Textbook on Tort, Law as Engineering: Thinking about What Lawyers Do and articles in academic journals and chapters in academic books.
 He researches into a broad range of public and private law areas, conducting empirical research.
 He has engaged in policy making and leadership in public roles, previously as Leader of Cambridge City Council, and as a member of the Liberal Democrats' Federal Policy Committee.

+Education and academic career

+David Howarth grew up on the Mossley Estate, a council estate in Bloxwich, Staffordshire, going to Queen Mary's Grammar School, Walsall.
+Attending Clare College, Cambridge, on an academic scholarship, he obtained a first class degree in Law and won the George Long Jurisprudence prize.
+He then won a Mellon Fellowship to study at Yale Law School, gaining an LLM, and also obtained an MPhil in Sociology at Yale University.
+He returned to Cambridge in 1985 to take up a series of academic posts.
+He has a commitment to teaching as well as research, introducing sociology and economics options to the undergraduate Law programme, and is the founding Director of the MPhil in Public Policy, based in the Department of Politics and International Studies at the University of Cambridge.
+He has been a fellow of Clare College since 1985, and is now Professor of Law and Public Policy and head of the University's Department of Land Economy.